Peer Assisted Study Sessions (PASS)

 SI in Canada

-Mohawk College’s PASS Program is grounded in the principles and best practices of “Supplemental Instruction” (SI).
-SI is currently used at over 2,000 post-secondary institutions in 29 different countries, including 12 institutions in Ontario.
-Supplemental Instruction (SI) is a form of co-curricular academic support that targets high-risk courses rather than high-risk students.
+Mohawk College’s PASS Program is rooted in the principles and best practices of “Supplemental Instruction” (SI).
+Supplemental Instruction is a form of co-curricular academic support that targets high-risk courses rather than high-risk students.

 Read More About SI